Princeton-CDH/ppa-nlp-archive/src/corppa/poetry_detection/passim/README.md

              input to `create_passim_corpus.py`.
 3. `text`: The record's text derived from the input record's `text` field.

+Note that the `text` field is modified to increase passim's chance's of identifying poetry reuse.
+This involves some character-level normalization as well as collapsing converting all sequences of whitespace into a singular space character.

 Optionally, all other fields of the input records may be preserved by including the `--preserve-fields` flag.